Teach students to make their own decisions about accommodations.

 Research

-The curriculum is based on recent research on Quality Indicators for Assistive Technology in Postsecondary Education.
+The curriculum is based on the Quality Indicators for Assistive Technology in Postsecondary Education.

 Gould, R., Heider, A., Parker Harris, S., Jones, R., Peters, J., Eisenberg, Y., and Caldwell, K. (2022).
 Self-Determination and Quality Indicators for Assistive Technology in Postsecondary Education.
 Journal of Postsecondary Education and Disability.
 35(1).
 45-80.